-4) They must not be lead or sand filled.
-As a general rule, the boules must not be tampered with in any way, nor altered or modified after machining by the approved manufacturer.
+4) The boule must be hollow and not contain any material such as lead, sand, mercury etc. As a general rule, the boules must not be tampered with in any way, nor altered or modified after machining by the approved manufacturer.
 Importantly, re-tempering of the boules in order to modify the hardness applied by the manufacturer is forbidden.